Motivation Is an Unreliable Input

 Implementation Protocol

-- Identify tasks delayed by motivation.
+- Identify tasks delayed by a lack of motivation.

 - Assign fixed execution times.